 This course covers the political, social, economic, and religious history of the Jews from 200 B.C.E. to 70 C.E.
 The set text will be Josephus, The Jewish War, but students will also be expected to learn how other literary sources, archaeological material and religious texts can be used to understand the history of this period.

 This course will be examined by written examination to be held at the end of Trinity Term.

-Maimonides and the Mishneh Torah - available in Michaelmas Term Dr Benjamin Williams
+The Formation of Rabbinic Judaism - available in Michaelmas Term Dr Benjamin Williams